 If you wear Progressive Lenses (also known as "no-line bifocals"), then you know that Progressive lenses are an amazing hybrid design that allows you to see clearly into the distance through the top part of the lenses and progressively adds magnification to bring your near vision into focus toward the bottom part of the lenses.
 Like any hybrid design, progressive lenses are very convenient for driving and walking around - for doing almost anything, really.
 We call them "everyday" progressive lenses because we wear these progressive lenses literally every day!

-If you spend several hours working on a computer (and who doesn't these days?!) you have likely experienced some difficulty trying to view your computer screen through the lower part of your lenses - and you've felt the neck and back aches that result from having to keep your head tilted up at just the right angle in order to see through the magnification toward the bottom of your glasses.
-With Rx computer progressive eyeglasses, your neck and shoulders remain relaxed because you don't have to struggle to find your clear vision when transitioning between the items on your desk, viewing your computer screen, or reading your phone.
-And this results in more productivity with less discomfort (and who doesn't want that?!).
+If you wear Rx progressive lenses and spend several hours working on a computer you have likely experienced some difficulty trying to view your computer screen clearly - and you've felt the neck, shoulder and back pains that result from having to keep your head tilted up at just the right angle in order to see through the magnification toward the bottom of your lenses.
+L&F has created a unique lens design we use in our Extended Vision™ reading glasses which optimizes your middle-distance and near-vision zones.
+With this specialty lens design you no longer have to struggle to find your clear vision when transitioning your gaze between computer screen, reading your phone, or identifying any of the items scattered across your desk.

 Be sure to include a pair of polarized prescription sunglasses - either Single Vision Rx (for distance vision correction) or Progressive Rx (multi-focal lenses that focus your distance vision on top and progressively add magnification toward the bottom to help you read your phone).
 Prescription sunglasses - or prescription photochromic lenses that change from clear indoors to dark sun lenses outdoors - are a must in order to protect your eyes from harmful UV rays.
 And we highly recommend upgrading to polarized prescription sunglasses to eliminate irritating glare, which significantly enhances clarity and comfort.
 Polarized lenses used to be considered a "must-have" for sailors and fishermen to reduce glare off the water; but glare is literally everywhere and it has been proven over and over that good polarized lenses produce a clearer and more comfortable view anywhere including: on the road when driving or cycling, on the golf course, and even on the snow!